Can I Get Both Social Security And Work Comp Benefits At The Same Time?

 In a nutshell, you may qualify for workers’ compensation benefits if you were injured on the job or became ill through conditions at your workplace.
 And you may qualify for Social Security Disability Insurance (SSDI) benefits if you have one or more physical or mental disabilities (which may be job-related or not).
 As long as you are unable to work for a year or longer, you are a likely candidate to receive SSDI benefits.

-Visit our Social Security Disability website, Midwest Disability, P.A., to learn more.
+Visit our Social Security Disability website, Midwest Disability, to learn more.
 Free case review, and no office visit required.
 (You will be directed to a separate website.)

 The Short Answer Is: Yes, It Is Possible

 There are, in fact, times when you might be eligible for both SSD and workers’ comp at the same time.
 However, the amount that you receive from one or both may be reduced while you are being paid through both safety net programs, based on the specifics of your case.